Combating child labour - PakObserver

-I would like to draw the attention of the authorities concerned towards the problem of child labour in Pakistan.
-Child labour in the country is growing by the day, so much so that the number of child labourers cannot even be estimated accurately.
+I would like to draw attention of the authorities concerned towards problem of child labour in Pakistan.
+Child labour in country is increasing by day, so much so that the number of child labourers cannot even be estimated accurately.

-Working during childhood has a very bad impact on the physical mental health of the child.
+Working during childhood has a very bad impact on physical and mental health of child.
 Children are not born to work.
 Children are born to build our future.

 Karachi